pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 A more standard approach would be to use Atom (application/atom+xml) which is a common standard for producing RSS feeds and thus a great fit for representing lists of events, rather than ``NotificationLogView``.
+However, just as this library doesn't (currently) have any code that generates Atom feeds from domain events, there isn't any code that reads domain events from atom feeds.
+So if you wanted to use Atom rather than ``NotificationLogView`` in your API, then you will also need to write a version of ``RemoteNotificationLog`` that can work with your Atom API.

 RemoteNotificationLog
 ~~~~~~~~~~~~~~~~~~~~~